Henry Charles Vernon1

 Lt.-Col. Sir Gilbert John Acland-Troyte was born on 4 September 1876.1 He was the son of Colonel Charles Arthur William Troyte and Katherine Mary Walrond.1 He married Gwladys Eleanor Quicke, daughter of Ernest Henry Godolphin Quicke, on 12 October 1909.1 He died on 27 April 1964 at age 87, without issue.1

-Lt.-Col. Sir Gilbert John Acland-Troyte was educated at Eton College, Eton, Berkshire, England.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He gained the rank of Lieutenant-Colonel in 1900 in the service of the King's Royal Rifle Corps.1 He held the office of Justice of the Peace (J.P.) for Devon.1 He fought in the Boer War in 1901, where he was dangerously wounded.1 He fought in the campaign in Somaliland between 1903 and 1904.1 He fought in the First World War, where he was mentioned in despatches seven times.1 He was decorated with the Companion, Distinguished Service Order (D.S.O.) in 1916.1 He was decorated with the Croix de Guerre.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1917.1 He held the office of Member of Parliament (M.P.) for Tiverton between 1924 and 1945.1 He held the office of County Alderman for Devon.1 He was invested as a Knight in 1945.1 He was Master of Fozhounds, Tiverton between 1946 and 1950.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He held the office of Justice of the Peace (J.P.) for Devon.1 He gained the rank of Lieutenant-Colonel in 1900 in the King's Royal Rifle Corps.1 He fought in the Boer War in 1901, where he was dangerously wounded.1 He fought in the campaign in Somaliland between 1903 and 1904.1 He fought in the First World War, where he was mentioned in despatches seven times.1 He was awarded the Distinguished Service Order (D.S.O.) in 1916.1 He was awarded the Croix de Guerre.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1917.1 He held the office of Member of Parliament (M.P.) for Tiverton between 1924 and 1945.1 He held the office of County Alderman for Devon.1 He was appointed Knight in 1945.1 He was Master of Fozhounds, Tiverton between 1946 and 1950.1

 Citations